klein2ms/klein2ms.github.io/README.md

 ### 🦸‍♂️ My superpowers

 * Communicator - I translate so that people (from all areas of the organization) talk with each other, not past each other
-* Storyteller - I illustrate
+* Storyteller - I illustrate technical complexity as clear visuals creating a narrative that reveals the "why" behind initiatives and help teams see how their work creates impact.
 * Team-builder - I create high performing teams that deliver impact without sacrificing humanity
 * Talent-amplifier - I recognize the potential in others and move them past their imposter syndrome